-Named after the country in Indonesia that this stunning fabric comes from, this hand dyed and woven piece depicts the pattern of the horse and the feminine.
+Named after the country in Indonesia that this stunning fabric comes from, this hand-dyed and woven piece depict the pattern of the horse and the feminine.

-In Sumbanese culture these fabrics are woven as garments to be worn by the men as a sash (Hinggi) over one shoulder and around the waist.
-The belief that the wearer of these motifs are able to acquire the powers and qualities of the creatures on the textiles.
-In Sumbanese culture the horse is seen as a great source of power and prosperity.
+In Sumbanese culture, these fabrics are woven as garments to be worn by the men as a sash (Hinggi) over one shoulder and around the waist.
+The belief is that the wearer of these motifs is able to acquire the powers and qualities of the creatures on the textiles.
+In Sumbanese culture, the horse is seen as a great source of power and prosperity.

 The textile that this cushion is made from would have had up to 10 different people involved in its creation.